Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 In Fig.~\ref{fig:fig8}(a), we show the continuum part of the mean-field two-spinon spectrum (in the SC channel).
 Compared with the two-magnon spectrum up to $\mathcal{O}(\text{UCL}[2])$ shown in Fig.~\ref{fig:fig6}(e), it is broader and continuous.
 A non-zero intensity appears near the single-magnon dispersion which vanishes at the $\mathrm{X}$ point.
 An obvious intensity line is visible at high energies.
 Therefore, the mean-field two-spinon RIXS spectrum up to $\mathcal{O}(\text{UCL}[1])$ is able to capture all features of the two-magnon spectrum up to $\mathcal{O}(\text{UCL}[2])$.
-This suggests that the spin-spin correlation physics described by higher order UCL expansion can be detected by incorporating fluctuations of the RVB state as conceptualized in Fig.~\ref{fig:fig2}(b).
+This suggests that the spin-spin correlation physics described by higher order UCL expansion (see scattering operator Eq.~\eqref{eq:2ucl4s}) can be detected by incorporating fluctuations of the RVB state.
+The bond spin-flip process inherently encompasses the three-site spin correlation as conceptualized in Fig.~\ref{fig:fig2}(b).
 In Fig.~\ref{fig:fig8}(b) we show the results of the singular part of the mean-field two-spinon RIXS spectrum.
 A sharp and narrow intensity curve is present, similar to that shown in Fig.~\ref{fig:fig8}(a) and Fig.~\ref{fig:fig6}(e).
 This can be understood by the fact that the BEC of the mean-field two-spinon continuum breaks the $SU(2)$ symmetry, generating the quantum-corrected N\'{e}el state.